 Effects of Vitamin D On Hair

-Now that you know how vitamin D deficiency cause hair loss let us first take a look at the role of vitamin D that helps to prevent vitamin D hair loss-
+Now that you know how vitamin D deficiency causes hair loss let us first take a look at the role of vitamin D that helps to prevent vitamin D hair loss-

 Vitamin D deficiency hair loss can affect your entire hair life cycle.
 Vitamin D affects your hair life cycle in three stages-